SickChill/SickChill.Wiki/MetaData.md

 ##What metadata do i need.?

 Again depends on the situation.
 But its generally advised to at-least add the `Show Metadata` file for a show.
-That will allow you to add the shows to sickrage with a simple click.
+That will allow you to add the shows to sickchill with a simple click.

 ##How to setup metadata.?